 Start by brushing two large mixing bowls with olive oil.

 Fill a small bowl with hot tap water.
 Let the water sit in the bowl for a couple of minutes to warm the bowl, then dump the water out.
-In the warmed bowl, combine the yeast, 1 tablespoon of flour, sugar, and warm water (110 to 115-degrees F.) Let stand for 5 minutes.
+In the warmed bowl, combine the yeast, 1 tablespoon of flour, sugar, and warm water (110 to 115°F).
+Let it stand for 5 minutes.
 The mixture will be creamy and slightly bubbly.

 Spray the rimmed baking sheet pans with the non-stick cooking spray.

-To make the focaccia remove the dough from one of the bowls and place on a lightly floured surface.
+To make the focaccia, remove the dough from one of the bowls and place it on a lightly floured surface.
 Place the chopped rosemary on top of the dough, then gently knead it into the dough.
-Do Not over-knead!
+Do not over-knead!

 Set in a warm place, cover with plastic wrap, and let rise again for 1 hour.